 - Once you have your bag please proceed through to the Arrivals area, which is through a Duty Free shop and past a LOT of taxi touts.
 Denpasar airport is smaller than you might be used to and luckily for us there is only one area for everyone waiting for incoming flights.

-- Once everyone’s arrived, we’ll take you to your accommodation; the trip from the airport is about 2-3hrs, so it’s best to use the bathroom before you leave the airport.
+- Once everyone’s arrived, we’ll take you to your accommodation; the trip from the airport is about 1-2hrs (but of course, this is Bali traffic dependent), so it’s best to use the bathroom before you leave the airport.

 Before you leave the UK, SLV.Global will give you contact numbers for our Bali team, please make a note of these and keep them on your person in case of any issues meeting up at the airport.
 Please never, ever leave the airport without a member of our team.